-University of Arkansas at Little Rock College of Business, Health, and Human Services Donald W. Reynolds Center for Business & Economic Development Suite 260 2801 S. University Ave.
+University of Arkansas at Little Rock Donald W. Reynolds Center for Business & Economic Development Suite 260 2801 S. University Ave.
 Little Rock, AR 72204 800.862.2040 asbtdc.org

-The Arkansas Small Business and Technology Development Center is funded in part through a cooperative agreement with the U.S. Small Business Administration through a partnership with the University of Arkansas at Little Rock College of Business, Health, and Human Services and other institutions of higher education.
+The Arkansas Small Business and Technology Development Center is funded in part through a cooperative agreement with the U.S. Small Business Administration through a partnership with the University of Arkansas at Little Rock and other institutions of higher education.
 All programs are extended to the public on a non-discriminatory basis.
+This program is supported by federal funding.
+Full disclosures available at tinyurl.com/4wdus3tf.